 The Journey - Motivated by Colour

-Niki graduated from the University of Aberdeen in 1987 with a Master of Arts degree and went on to work in the design industry specifying contemporary furniture, lighting and artworks for public and private projects around Scotland.
+Niki graduated from the University of Aberdeen in 1987 with a Master of Arts degree and went on to work in the design industry specifying contemporary furniture, lighting and artworks for public and private projects in Scotland.

 She became increasingly interested in the use of colour as a powerful design tool and created a new interiors colour palette for a paint company's interiors range.
 This was awarded a Living etc Loves logo in 2010.
 She also writes about colour theory and has spoken about colour harmony at Grand Designs Live at London’s ExCeL.

 While working in colour design, she visited Bute Fabrics, a highly respected textile mill on the Scottish island of Bute.
 Seeing the quality and skills the British textiles mills could offer, she moved into textiles.

 It was at this point, Niki met Solii Brodie, owner of BeFabBeCreative, a fabric printing company, based in Edinburgh.
 She actively encouraged her to print her surface patterns onto local linens and silks.
 She introduced Niki to Kalopsia Collective, a micro manufacturing facility also in Edinburgh which helped prototype the necktie collection giving the confidence to then have the prints manufactured by one of Britain's oldest tie makers.

 Niki is extremely grateful to the many people and organisations who have helped the brand grow.

 The company name, unifiedspace Ltd, is used for interiors projects and her own name, niki fulton, for the range of neckware.